jrsmth/spring/content/spring-certified-pro/01-spring-core/README.md

         * `Web`: Supports the Servlet API (Spring MVC) and Reactive API (Spring WebFlux)
         * `Integration`: Supports application integration through JMS (Java Messaging Service)
         * `Testing`: Support for unit and integration testing by way of mocking, fixtures, context management and caching
-    * An ecosystem of 'Spring Projects' has grown that is built upon Spring Framework:
+    * An ecosystem of 'Spring Projects' has been developed that is built upon Spring Framework:
-        * <!-- TODO -->
+        * `Spring Boot`: Provides opinionated starters for creating Spring projects, plus an embedded server (e.g Tomcat)
+        * `Spring Cloud`: Provides patterns for distributed systems, such as Service Discovery, Circuit Breaker and API gateway
+        * `Spring Security`: Provides robust authentication and authorization management
+        * `Spring Mobile`: Provides capability to detect runtime device and adapt behaviour accordingly
+        * `Spring Batch`: Provides a lightweight framework for developing batch applications for enterprise systems, like data archiving
 * Spring Facts:
     * The Spring Framework was created by Rod Johnson in 2003
     * It is an open-source project that is currently maintain by VMWare